Global Gauge Symmetries and Spatial Asymptotic Boundary Conditions in Yang-Mills Theory: Redundant gauge symmetries and constraints

 \subsection{Electric flux through infinity}

-Before we do this, however, let us reconsider the case in which we require asymptotic fall-off behavior of order $\mathcal{O}(r^{-2})$ on both the gauge and electric fields.
+Before we move on we resolve a paradox concerning the case in which we require asymptotic fall-off behavior of order $\mathcal{O}(r^{-2})$ on both the gauge and electric fields.
 As we saw in Section \ref{conformal}, this specific behavior can be formalized by means of a conformal compactification of Minkowski spacetime with conformal factor $K\sim r^{-2}$.
 But how does the electric field $E$ transform under this conformal compactification?
 At the beginning of this Section, we defined electric fields in the Hamiltonian picture as 2-forms in $\Omega^2_\infty(\Sigma,\mathfrak{g})\subset T^*Q_{A_\infty}$ which act on tangent vectors $\alpha_A\in T_AQ_{A_\infty}$ through the canonical pairing in Eq. \eqref{canonicalpairing}.
 Since 2-forms are not defined with reference to the metric, electric fields $E$ do not transform with any conformal factor under the conformal embedding $\Sigma\to \hat{\Sigma}$ \cite{SNIATYCKI1988291}.
 Thus it seems that, similar to the ``electric fields'' $\alpha_A$, the asymptotic fall-off requirement $E\to 0+\mathcal{O}(r^{-2})$ simply translates to the requirement that $\hat{E}$ vanishes on $\partial\hat{\Sigma}$.
 But this raises a paradox: the integral $\int_\Sigma\text{Tr}\left(D_A E\right)$ equals the electric flux, which can be nonzero since by Gauss's theorem this integral is just a limit of an integral over a sphere of radius $r$ with $r\to\infty$.
 This integral grows with $r^2$, canceling the fall-off behavior $\mathcal{O}(r^{-2})$.
 On the other hand, if $\hat{E}$ is zero on $\partial\hat{\Sigma}$, then the flux

 vanishes.
 But the two calculations of the electric flux are supposed to agree.